15 Indian PMs and Their Decisions That Changed India

 About Indira Gandhi

-Known as the Iron Lady of India, Indira Gandhi is the only female Prime Minister of India.
-Before becoming the Prime Minister, she served as the Minister of Information and Broadcasting from 1964 to 1966.
-Besides serving as the PM of India, she concurrently held various portfolios including Minister of Atomic Energy, Minister of Home Affairs and Minister of External Affairs.
-A central figure in Indian politics, Indira Gandhi brought in a lot of changes.
+Known as the Iron Lady of India, Indira Gandhi is the only woman to have served as Prime Minister of India.
+Before becoming PM, she served as Minister of Information and Broadcasting from 1964 to 1966.
+She concurrently held portfolios including Minister of Atomic Energy, Minister of Home Affairs, and Minister of External Affairs.
+A central figure in Indian politics, she brought about significant changes during her time in office.

 Place of Birth: Prayagraj

-Qualification: Visva-Bharati University (dropped out) and Somerville College, Oxford (dropped out)
+Qualification: Visva-Bharati University (dropped out); Somerville College, Oxford (dropped out)

 Indira Gandhi’s Notable Achievements